Stand Up To Racism / Unite Against Fascism / Love Music Hate Racism

 are up to and how to get involved

-days have seen a heartening rejection of the racism and bigotry of Donald
+months have seen a heartening rejection of the racism and bigotry of

-Trump and of our own Prime Minister's disgraceful appeasement of him
+Donald Trump and of our own Prime Minister's disgraceful appeasement

-and his policies.
-If we keep up the pressure we can turn the heat on
+of him and his policies.
+If we keep up the pressure we can turn the

 If we all work together we can make sure the voices of the anti racist majority are heard!